World Record (Van der Graaf Generator album)

 World Record is the seventh studio album by the British progressive rock group Van der Graaf Generator, originally released in 1976 on Charisma Records.
 Bonus tracks were added for the 2005 rerelease.

 It was the last album recorded by the classic line-up of the band until their 2005 reunion: Hugh Banton and David Jackson departed in December 1976 and January 1977 respectively.
-Banton's departure owed to financial troubles and his then-recent marriage, but he stayed to finish touring commitments.
+Banton's departure was a result of financial troubles and his then-recent marriage, but he stayed to finish touring commitments.
 Jackson continued with Peter Hammill and Guy Evans to rehearse with the new line-up in January 1977, which featured returning bassist Nic Potter and newcomer violinist Graham Smith (of Scottish folk-rock act String Driven Thing), but left shortly after the band started rehearsing, just before the next tour.

 Track listing

 All songs written by Peter Hammill, except where noted.